🦀 CrabGlamp Docs

 • You want full control.
 Root access, custom networking, GPU instances, any OS, any tools.

 • You don’t want to be a sysadmin.
 CrabGlamp handles provisioning, networking, SSL, auth, billing, updates, and backups.
-A VPS is all you.

 How CrabGlamp compares to other cloud dev environments